Kripesh-Das/Go_Lang/README.md

 - **18_api/**:
   Builds a simple REST API using Go’s standard library, covering HTTP handlers and routing.

+- **19_concurrency/**:
+  Introduces concurrency in Go, demonstrating goroutines and channels for parallel execution and communication.

 ## Usage

 Each folder contains a standalone Go module.
 To run an example: